arin-uc-envhealth-students/write-an-essay/README.md

-# Write An Essay
-In this paper, you will need to write an essay on the following topic:

-"What is the most significant Environmental Health Risk in the world?"
+# Task for you
+In this folder we have four papers:

+1. Please read at least one paper between today and tomorrow (you do not have to read all four, just any one will do)
+2. Come prepared in the class to discuss
+3. In the class, we will design a healthy workplace based on the knowledge we have gained by studying the paper you selected.